Dairy Free Spinach Artichoke Dip

 - For this recipe I use canned artichoke hearts in water (they are easy to find and pantry staples) however, you can also use frozen artichoke hearts or jarred artichoke hearts in oil.
 For the frozen artichoke hearts, you will need to cook them in a skillet for 10 minutes or so (follow the instructions on how to make lemon artichoke hearts) before using them in this recipe.

 - Hemp hearts do not require any soaking before using to make a creamy sauce.
-However if you want to use cashews in place of the hemp hearts, you will need to soak them first.
-Check out all my tips on how to soak cashews in this post.
+However if you want to use cashews in place of the hemp hearts, you will need to soak them for 5 minutes in boiling water to soften them before blending (discard the soaking water).

 What else to add to this recipe